Apple Watch offers a standalone Reminders app, and as you’ll soon learn, it can be just as functional as the iPhone app.

 Force Touch gesture

 The Reminders app on Apple Watch also plays nicely with the Force Touch gesture.

 Whenever you’re in any list from your Reminders app, you can press firmly on the display to reveal a button for showing or hiding all your completed reminders:

-For what it is, the Reminders app in watchOS 3 is very functional.
+For what it is, the Reminders app on Apple Watch is very functional.
 There are some things I wish the app did that the iPhone app can, like swiping to the left to completely delete a reminder, but it’s not that big of a deal that it isn’t there and maybe a future watchOS update will include this capability.

 Is the Reminders app on Apple Watch everything you hoped it would be?
 Share why or why not in the comments below.